angular-experts-io/modern-angular-workshop/exercise-form-state/README.md

 **Search for the  `TODO <index>:`, eg `TODO 1:`  items in the code itself by searching the `projects` folder using IDE or text editor search functionality**

+# Discussion

+* The form array controls in the template use `track control.value`, chaning numeric value of one of them and hitting reset leads to an issue, why? and how can we solve it?

 ## How to use exercises